Prosecutor: Proud Boys viewed themselves as ‘Trump’s army’

 “Make no mistake,” Tarrio wrote in one message.
 “We did this.”

+Prosecutors showed multiple videos from Jan.
+6 during their closing statements, including one that appeared to show defendant Zachary Rehl spraying police officers with pepper spray outside the Capitol.
+Confronted with the images during his testimony earlier in the trial, Rehl said he didn’t remember doing such a thing and couldn’t tell whether it was him.

+Mulroe said the images show “he did it and he lied under oath about it.”
+Rehl’s attorney, Carmen Hernandez, said the video isn’t clear enough to prove Rehl used pepper spray then.

-Tarrio, a Miami resident, is on trial with Ethan Nordean, Joseph Biggs, Zachary Rehl and Dominic Pezzola.
-Nordean, of Auburn, Wash., was a Proud Boys chapter president.
-Biggs, of Ormond Beach, Fla., was a self-described Proud Boys organizer.
+Tarrio, a Miami resident, Nordean and Rehl are on trial with Joseph Biggs and Dominic Pezzola.
+Nordean, of Auburn, Washington, was a Proud Boys chapter president.
+Biggs, of Ormond Beach, Florida, was a self-described Proud Boys organizer.
 Rehl was president of a Proud Boys chapter in Philadelphia.
-Pezzola was a Proud Boys member from Rochester, N.Y.
+Pezzola was a Proud Boys member from Rochester, New York.

 Tarrio was arrested in Washington two days before the Jan.
 6 riot on charges that he burned a church’s Black Lives Matter banner during an earlier march in the city.
 Tarrio heeded a judge’s order to leave the nation’s capital after his arrest.